Proof of The TAP Free Energy for High-Dimensional Linear Regression with Spherical Priors at All Temperatures: INTRODUCTION

 \begin{conjecture} {\rm{\citep{Krzakala2014,qiu2023tap}}} For Bayesian linear regression with a uniform prior on the sphere $\mathbb{S}^{p-1}(\sqrt{p})$, the TAP free energy provides an asymptotically exact characterization of the true free energy in the high-dimensional limit, for all noise levels $\Delta > 0$.
 That is,

 \end{conjecture}

+Throughout this paper, we refer to the quantity in \eqref{TAP} as the TAP free energy, which corresponds to the log-partition function or the free entropy in the statistical physics literature, up to a sign.

-The spherical prior assumption enables the geometric arguments in \cite{qiu2023tap}; a similar analysis for spherical spin models previously appeared in \cite{belius2022high}.
-In the spherical case, the posterior distribution is concentrated in a sphere cap, and the high-temperature assumption is necessary for the argument in \cite{qiu2023tap} in justifying that the free energy in \emph{any} sphere cap is that of a pure state.
-It is worth noting that for spherical SK models, the TAP expression was established for any temperature, if the TAP optimization is constrained to satisfy the so-called Plefka condition to ensure high-temperature phase of the sphere cap \citep{belius2022high}, but it is not obvious whether a similar condition is needed for the Bayes regression problem since $\bf y$ is a ``planted'' signal.
+The spherical prior assumption enables the geometric arguments of \citet{qiu2023tap}, while a similar analysis for spherical spin models was previously provided by \citet{belius2022high}.
+In addition, variants of spherical or normalized-signal models arise in applied contexts such as signal processing and compressed sensing on spherical domains \citep{cornelius2016compressed} underscoring the relevance of spherical assumptions beyond purely theoretical considerations.
+In the spherical case, the posterior distribution is concentrated in a sphere cap, and the high-temperature assumption is necessary for the arguments of \cite{qiu2023tap} in justifying that the free energy in \emph{any} sphere cap is that of a pure state.
+It is worth noting that for spherical Sherrington–Kirkpatrick(SK) models, the TAP expression was established for any temperature, if the TAP optimization is constrained to satisfy the so-called Plefka condition to ensure high-temperature phase of the sphere cap \citep{belius2022high}, but it is not obvious whether a similar condition is needed for the Bayes regression problem since $\bf y$ is a ``planted'' signal.
 If $\Delta<\Delta_0$, then some large sphere caps are not in a pure state, but these large spheres may not be relevant for the maximizers of the TAP free energy, hence the validity of the TAP free energy representation is elusive.
 A more recent work \cite{celentano2023meanfieldvariationalinferencetap} established a version of Conjecture~\ref{conj1} for i.i.d.\ priors, by showing that there exists a local maximum value of the TAP free energy that converges to the free energy.
 This does not establish Conjecture~\ref{conj1}, because there may exist local maximizers of the TAP free energy that are not global.
-Indeed, we provide an example in Appendix A where the TAP function is non-concave, so that spurious local maximizers is possible.
+Indeed, we provide an example in Appendix~\ref{app_A} where the TAP function is non-concave, so that spurious local maximizers is possible.